 Brown in a casserole pan and then set aside

-Chop onion, celery, leek and carrots and then add to the pan with the oil and garlic
+Chop onion, celery and carrots into rough dice and then add to the pan with the oil and garlic

-Sweat veggies till soft then add in wine, stock, beef and herbs
+Sweat veggies till soft then add in wine, to deglaze the pan, then stock, beef and herbs

-Bring to simmer and add in button mushrooms
+Bring to simmer and add in frozen veggies

-Uncover, throw in some dried parsley and return to hob for 20 mins while you cook your mash
+Uncover, throw in some dried parsley and return to hob for 20 mins while you cook your veggies

 Season to taste